 When IIS and EHR systems share data, patient immunization records become as complete and accurate as possible.
 A consolidated record that follows patients throughout their lifetime prevents the patient from receiving too many or too few vaccines in the future.

-Learn more about the unique capabilities of IIS and EHR at immregistries.org.
+Learn more about the

+EHR at immregistries.org.